 - build a greenhouse and grow your favorite produce or flowers during the winter

 - make a bonfire for warmth and get outside and enjoy the sunshine!

 - play in the snow: snowball fight, make snow angels, build a snowman, make an igloo/snow fort

 - make hot chocolate and take a brisk walk through a park

 - hang a bird feeder outside your windows

 - go on a winter picnic with blankets and hot soup in a thermos

 I am not a health professional.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Never disregard professional medical advice, or delay seeking it, because of something you have read on this website.
-Never rely on information on this website in place of seeking professional medical advice.
+Never rely on the information on this website in place of seeking professional medical advice.
 Please read our medical disclaimer.

 More great ideas: